How to Freeze Top Row in Excel and Make a Sticky Header

 The subtext reads, “Keep rows and columns visible while the rest of the worksheet scrolls (based on current selection).”
 Some folks get confused as they think they have to highlight data to make a selection.

 Instead, consider the selection of the first cell outside your fixed column and row.
-If I wanted to lock the top row and top column, that selection cell would be cell B2 or Nevada.
+If I wanted to lock the top row and top column, that selection cell would be cell B2 or Milwaukee.
 Regardless of whether I scroll down or to the right, the first cell that disappears when I scroll is B2.

 The Freeze Pane Selection Cell is in green.